wtsi-hpag/Scaff10X/README.md

 	     		       0 - no aggressive for short read assembly  [ default = 1 ]
              block:    length to determine for nearest neighbours [ default = 2500 ]
              gap:     gap size in building scaffold [ default = 100 ]

+	       Files
+	        input.sam:   input a sam file if it already exists, and skip the mapping (Optional, please provde full path) draft-asssembly.fasta:   initial draft assembly to scaffold (full path or local) read-BC_1.fastq read-BC_2.fastq:  10Xg reads with barcode appended to read names (full path or local) output_scaffolds.fasta:   name for the output scaffolded assembly (local)